Final Rule Provides Guidance to Pass-Through Entities That Use a PEO

-In a huge victory for the PEO industry, the Department of Treasury (Treasury) and the Internal Revenue Service (IRS) have issued a notice of proposed rulemaking, which contains language clarifying that pass-through entities that use a PEO retain their eligibility for the 20 percent tax deduction contained in Section 199A of tax reform.
-NAPEO has been lobbying since January of this year for Treasury and IRS to clarify that pass-through entities that use a PEO remain eligible for this tax deduction.
+In a huge victory for the PEO industry, the Department of Treasury (Treasury) and the Internal Revenue Service (IRS) have issued a final rule which contains language clarifying that pass-through entities that use a PEO retain their eligibility for the 20 percent tax deduction contained in Section 199A of tax reform.
+NAPEO lobbied both the Treasury and IRS to clarify that pass-through entities that use a PEO remain eligible for this tax deduction.

-Because of the wording of the new law, some accountants have indicated to their clients that are pass-through entities that a PEO relationship might conceivably jeopardize the client’s eligibility for this new 20 percent tax deduction.
-Specifically the accountants are saying that, because they use a PEO, the client reports no W-2 wages.
+Because of the wording of the new law, some accountants and tax attorneys had indicated to their clients that are pass-through entities that a PEO relationship might conceivably jeopardize their eligibility for the 20 percent tax deduction.
+Specifically they stated that because they use a PEO, the client reports no W-2 wages.
 Because the new tax deduction is limited by the amount of W-2 wages paid, their concern/argument is that the only way the client can be certain of this deduction may be to end the PEO relationship and have the W-2 wages reported under the client’s tax identification number.

 The Final Rule issued by the IRS and Treasury added additional language that helps clarify that the clients of PEOs that are not certified are also eligible for the 20 percent tax deduction.
 With the issuance of the final rule, NAPEO believes that the IRS and Treasury have made it clear that the clients of both certified and non-certified PEOs are eligible for the Section 199A 20 percent tax deduction.